Wellington's Rugged Southwest

 - the Terawhiti Fault running north from Oteranga Bay, up the Black Gully branch of Oteranga Stream, towards Ohau Bay.

 The capital city’s hinterland still supports significant areas of indigenous vegetation, despite the losses caused by land clearance for farming and gold mining, fires, roading, erosion, and the whole gamut of pest animals from goats, pigs, possums, deer, mustelids, rodents, hedgehogs, feral cats, and magpies, to unfenced stock.
-There are numerous areas of regenerating, broadleaf forest, mānuka scrub, a raupō wetland in Opau Valley, a sedge wetland in Hawkins Gully, coastal plant communities, and “grey scrub”, which is rated as being in ‘serious decline’.
+There are numerous areas of regenerating, broadleaf forest, mānuka scrub(approve sites), a raupō(approve sites) wetland in Opau Valley, a sedge wetland in Hawkins Gully, coastal plant communities, and “grey scrub”, which is rated as being in ‘serious decline’.

 Makara Regional Park proposal

 It is no surprise that Wellington Regional Planning Authority, forerunner of Greater Wellington Regional Council(approve sites) (GWRC), proposed in 1976, in Regional Parks for the Wellington Region, a Makara Regional Park.
 It was to involve the purchase of most of the coastal escarpments between Owhiro Bay and Owhariu Bay/Makara Beach, and include, without change of ownership, Makara Farm/Quartz Hill(approve sites), Terawhiti, Kinnoull and Long Gully stations, Te Kopahou Reserve, and DOC’s Rimurapa/Sinclair Head and Pari-whero/Red Rocks Scientific Reserves.